A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Introduction

-Note that in the case of building graphical models without Gaussian assumption, we could use \eqref{eq::model-general} by setting $\bx$ and $\by$ as the random vectors associated with a pair of nodes in the graph and $\bff$ represents the rest of the nodes.
-Then, the method to be developed could be used to construct a high-dimensional undirected graphs by conducting the test in \eqref{eq::indep-test-ori} for each pair of the nodes.
-This gives a graphical summary of the conditional dependence structure.

-Since $\{(\beps_{i,x}, \beps_{i,y}), i=1,\dots, n\}$ are hidden, a natural idea is to estimate them by the residuals after a projection of $\bx$ and $\by$ onto $\bff$.
-Asymptotically, a fully nonparametric projection on $\bff$ (e.g., local polynomial regression) would consistently recover the random errors when $K$ is fixed along with certain smoothness assumptions on $\bG_x$ and $\bG_y$.
+In Step 1, ideally, a fully nonparametric projection on $\bff$ (e.g., local polynomial regression) would consistently recover the random errors asymptotically under certain smoothness assumptions on $\bG_x$ and $\bG_y$, when $K$ is fixed.
 However, it becomes challenging when $K$ diverges due to the curse of dimensionality if no structural assumptions are made on $\bG_x$ and $\bG_y$.
-As a result, we will study the case where $\bG_x$ and $\bG_y$ are linear functions (factor models) in Section \ref{subsec::T} and the case where $\bG_x$ and $\bG_y$ are additive functions in Section \ref{subsec:: Functional Projection} when $K$ diverges.
+As a result, in this paper, we will study two cases where $\bG_x$ and $\bG_y$ are linear functions (factor models) in Section \ref{subsec::T} and where $\bG_x$ and $\bG_y$ are additive functions in Section \ref{subsec:: Functional Projection} when $K$ diverges.
+Further relaxed models might be available for future work, but we don't focus on them in this paper.